Community Development & Regeneration

-- Inclusive: where everyone has opportunities to access services and get involved
+- Inclusive: so everyone has opportunities to access services and get involved

-- Attractive: places where people want to live, work and/or volunteer
+- Attractive: helping create places where people want to live, work and/or volunteer

 - Active: where residents have plenty of opportunities to participate (i.e. in community activities, training, volunteering and/or employment).